Commercial / UCC

 Michael enjoys helping those facing unique challenges or bet-the-company exposure.
 During his time at BSP and two top-flight Washington, D.C. firms, he has learned to find straightforward answers to difficult problems.
 And having spent three years clerking for federal trial and appellate courts, Michael understands how to communicate effectively with courts.

 In his current practice, Michael represents clients in a broad array of matters before both federal and state courts.
 He is comfortable counseling clients in any number of industries, having represented automakers, major banks and accounting firms, a pharmaceutical manufacturer, a leading hedge fund, the Federal Deposit Insurance Corporation, and others.

 Class and Mass Tort Litigation

 - Representing Fortune 10 drug wholesale company in suits brought by municipalities related to opioid drug sales.

 - Representing Fortune 50 health conglomerate in suits pertaining to implantation of allegedly defective medical devices.

 - Defending environmental-services firm in over a dozen putative class actions, hundreds of individual actions, and an Attorney General enforcement action related to the Flint water crisis.

 - Defending automaker in federal multi-district litigation pertaining to alleged gearshift product defect.

-- Counseling Fortune 100 pharmaceutical company in federal product-liability suits.
+- Counseled Fortune 100 pharmaceutical company in federal product-liability suits.

 - Obtained voluntary dismissal in putative class action pertaining to allegedly defective lift kits.